Introduction

 📶 No cell towers 🌐 No internet required 💸 No monthly fees ✅ Just practical resilience

-This guide is based on Meshtastic, an open-source project that allows small, low-power devices to communicate over long-range radio (LoRa).
-Meshtastic is widely used around the world and enables secure, off-grid messaging without relying on cellular service or internet access.
+This free guide from PsiKit is based on Meshtastic®, an open-source project that allows small, low-power devices to communicate over long-range radio (LoRa).
+Meshtastic is widely used around the world to enable secure, off‑grid messaging without relying on cellular service or internet access.

 Select a pre-assembled Meshtastic device with a built-in screen and controls.
 We recommend the Wio Tracker L1 for its joystick navigation and on-device messaging.